Using European Power Plugs with Brazil's new type of Power sockets

 Being said there are things that make the earlier versions stand out in editing audio.

-XDCam and find yourself with 7 mono channels, there is simply no way to separate them and edit them like you would in the Earlier versions of Final Cut Pro.
+What if your record with for example an XDCam and find yourself with 7 mono channels, there is simply no way to separate them and edit them like you would in the Earlier versions of Final Cut Pro.

 Also when you use the Opening in Timeline option to edit your audio you cannot hear the other Audio from the project, making it sometimes difficult to do precise mixing.

-Final Cut Pro version 7 next to the new version when you are going to do heavy editing.
+Be sure to keep Final Cut Pro version 7 next to the new version when you are going to do heavy editing.

 Trimming, Color Correction are way better then the earlier versions but the Audio still needs some tuning in this great Video Editor.